nizami/leanda-cli/README.md

-# OSDR-Cli
+# Leanda-Cli

-OSDR Command Line Interface (CLI) is intended for installation on users computers and will serve as another "client" for OSDR platform.
+Leanda Command Line Interface (CLI) is intended for installation on users computers and will serve as another "client" for Leanda platform.

 ## Quickstart